 Heart defects.
 These are usually present from birth (congenital).

 insufficiency).
 These can cause speech problems.

-Middle ear infections or hearing loss
+Ear problems.
+This includes middle ear infections or hearing loss.

 Low levels of calcium in the blood.
 This is caused by problems with the parathyroid glands and can trigger seizures.

 Spine problems.
 These include curvature of the spine (scoliosis) and problems with the bones of the

 neck or upper back.